Figures of Speech in the English Language

 Some common examples:

-- Two identical twins fight each other and one of them says that: “You are ugly”
+- Two identical twins fight each other and one of them says: “You are ugly”

 - The name of Britain’s biggest dog was “Tiny.”